robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 Now that the book is in the second brain, the process doesn’t finish.
 It instead becomes a “seed” in the garden, whose nourishment is derived from linking it to other concepts.

 Using the graph tool, I look through related notes -- book reviews, summaries of different web articles, ideas I've had -- to try and find links.
-For example, after reading *Ask Your Developer*, a book about managing software firms written by Twilio CEO Jeff Lawson, I noticed that there were some interesting links to the design of decentralised systems, and therefore a link to German military strategy (*auftragstaktik*).
+For example, after reading *Ask Your Developer*, a book about managing software firms written by Twilio CEO Jeff Lawson (my review [here](https://robertreads.notion.site/robertreads/d1aa189b12e547799c3a5954b289cb5d?v=c344d511453b46eebace4671761ae631&p=a96677f597174b958a43d9db477787e2)), I noticed that there were some interesting links to the design of decentralised systems, and therefore a link to German military strategy (*auftragstaktik*).
 I add these ideas to the summary page, or if they are meaningful enough, create a separate note for them.

 <center>
 <img src="{{ site.imageurl }}reading/askyourdev.png" style="width:60%;"/>